-We value quick decision processes and flat hierarchies so that our project teams can work in an agile and flexible way.
-We inspire our customers with our talents and abilities.
+We maintain short decision-making paths and flat hierarchies so that our project teams can work agilely and flexibly.
+We use our talents and skills to master socially relevant and future-oriented IT projects.

-You want to continue your education?
-At ISO, the topic of continuing education is a top priority.
-The learning methods are as varied as the training content – from thematically tailored in-house seminars to training courses at external providers.
-Courses for German and English are part of our standard program and are individually adapted to the needs of each group.
+Do you want to develop your skills and knowledge further?
+ISO places great emphasis on the topic of further education.
+The learning methods are as varied as the contents - from in-house seminars with specific themes to training courses with external providers.
+English and German courses are part of our standard program and are individually adapted to the needs of the respective group.

-Once a project has been completed or if new areas of responsibility develop, it is possible to change departments.
-Many colleagues have already done so.
+After completion of a project or if new areas of responsibility develop, it is possible to change departments.
+Many colleagues have already successfully made use of this option.

-Our international projects allow for brief stays, for example in a department with strong international contacts.
-Longer assignments abroad, from a few weeks to several months, are also conceivable.
+Our international projects allow shorter stays, especially in a department with significant international contacts.
+But longer assignments abroad (for example, Malaysia or Canada), from a few weeks to several months, are also possible.

 Is there a dress code?